 For a few dollars, you can make $40,000 worth (100 million propagules) of mycorrhizal fungi inoculant by doing it yourself.
 No scientific equipment needed.

 Read on to learn about mycorrhizal fungi or skip to instructions

 What is Mycorrhizal Fungi?

-For the past 460 million years an estimated 80-90% of the earth’s land plants have existed with mycorrhizae naturally, in a variety of climates from dry deserts to wet rainforests.
+For the past 460 million years, an estimated 80–90% of the earth’s land plants have existed with mycorrhizae naturally, in various climates from dry deserts to wet rainforests.